abhiramasonny/jaithon/README.md

 To use the array compiler/interpreter, follow these steps:

-1. Provide the code to be compiled/interpreted, including array declarations, variable assignments, and print statements.
+1. Write the code to be compiled/interpreted, including array declarations, variable assignments, and print statements to the file called jaithon.jai.
 2. Execute the compiler/interpreter.
 3. The output will be displayed, showing the results of any print statements or errors encountered during execution.